CCA@CCA Fluid Mutualism Symposium

 About 2021-2022 CCA@CCA Faculty Coordinator Prof. V

 Prof. V was born in Guanajuato, México.
 They have been a migrant since 1999, formed by the cultural context of Texas, Georgia, and Virginia.
 They studied visual arts, craft and art history at VCU (2010) and art practice and ethnic studies at UCB (2014).
 They are currently based in Huichin, Oakland working as a transdisciplinary cultural producer & educator at CCA and SFSU.
-Their practice involves art, performance, music, hip hop, writing, red medicine (MTM), cultural organizing, traditional ecological knowledge & danza Mexica.
+Their practice involves art, performance, music, hip hop, writing, red medicine (MTM), cultural organizing, traditional ecological knowledge & danza Mexica Chichimeca (mihtotiliztli).